Skip to main content

 Introducing Some of Our Faculty

-Our bachelor's degree in industrial engineering is a holistic experience.
-Our faculty members are experts in math, statistics, data science, business, and physics.
-Learn from true industry experts who have experience in streamlining operations.
+Our bachelor’s degree in industrial engineering is a holistic experience taught by faculty with expertise in math, statistics, data science, business, and physics, which are the foundations of high-performing engineering systems.

 • Meet Professor Gore